 Shinjuku and the adult entertainment district known as Kabukicho are filled with stylish host clubs, bars, and all kinds of entertainment that’s definitely not for kids.
-But it’s also where you can visit one of the most beautiful gardens in Tokyo, pet cats by the hour at a cat café, bar hop the Golden Gai, and eat at the robot restaurant.
+But it’s also where you can visit one of the most beautiful gardens in Tokyo, walk through the red light district, bar hop the Golden Gai, and eat at the robot restaurant.

 First, let’s walk in the park.
 Shinjuku Gyou-en is huge, and it’s pretty spectacular year-round, but I especially like it during autumn leaf season and in early spring for the plum blossoms.
 It’s famous for cherry blossoms too – huge old cherry trees are everywhere – but it gets crowded, so during hanami season, it’s best to go early in the morning when the gates open at 9:00.

 …and if you’re a foreigner, this area is perfectly safe to wander around – even at night.
 But the businesses and clubs in this district cater to Japanese only.
 Nobody minds us walking around and looking, but we need to make special arrangements if we want to visit a host or hostess club.

 But Kabuki-cho isn’t the only playground in Shinjuku – next door is a warren of small streets called Golden Gai, with alleyways lined with tiny bars that seat 8-10 people each.